segmentio/segment-docs/src/guides/usage-and-billing/billing.md

 ## What is a billing cycle?

-On our monthly Team plan, your billing cycle will start the day after your 14-day trial ends.
-You will be billed on this day each month going forward.
+On the Segment monthly Team plan, your billing cycle starts the day after your 14-day trial ends.
+You are billed on this day for each month while you are on this plan.

-On our annual Team plan, you will be billed at the end of your 14-day trail for the sum of the entire year of service at a certain number of MTU.
-All overages for annual plans are billed at the end of your monthly billing cycle.
+On the Segment annual Team plan, you are billed at the end of your 14-day trail for the amount for an entire year of service including a specific number of MTUs.
+Annual plan subscribers are billed for MTU overages at the end of each monthly cycle.

 ## How do I change my plan?